-One of the important design differences between silicone composite insulators and porcelain cap & pin or long rod types is their smaller shank diameter, made possible by the high strength glass-fibre reinforced core rod.
-However, this slimmer profile means smaller metal end fittings and the issue of corona then has to be considered, even at lower voltage levels.
-As far back as 1992, CIGRE WG B2.03 provided a general recommendation that, starting from 220 kV, the application of a suitable corona ring on the HV side is necessary, mainly because of the potential impact on RIV.
-Subsequently, research using specialized software became available to more accurately simulate how corona affected critical areas of a composite insulator (e. g. the triple point) as well as the effect of water droplet corona.
-Yet in spite of this progress, the threat posed by corona is still not always being dealt with properly.
+One of the important design differences between composite insulators and porcelain or glass cap & pin types is smaller shank diameter, made possible by the high strength glass-fibre reinforced core rod.
+However, slimmer profile also means smaller metal end fittings and the issue of corona has to be addressed, even at lower voltage levels.
+As far back as 1992, CIGRE provided a general recommendation that, starting from 220 kV, application of a suitable corona ring on the HV side is necessary – mainly because of potential impact on RIV.
+Subsequently, specialized software became available to more accurately simulate how corona affected critical areas of a composite insulator, such as the triple point, as well as the effect of water droplet corona.

-In 2008, the IEEE Taskforce on Electric Fields and Composite Insulators published a paper that summarized the state of the art in this critical area.
-The paper not only highlighted the proposed corona protection designs offered by different manufacturers depending on voltage rating but also showed possible installation faults and provided assistance on modelling electric field.
-It also differentiated between electric field intensities that influence insulator string behaviour under dry as well as wet conditions (water droplet corona phenomenon).
+In 2008, the IEEE Taskforce on Electric Fields and Composite Insulators published a paper summarizing the state of the art in this critical area.
+The paper highlighted proposed corona protection designs offered by different manufacturers depending on voltage rating.
+It also showed possible installation faults and provided assistance on modelling electric field as well as differentiated between field intensities that influence insulator string behaviour under dry as well as wet conditions (water droplet corona phenomenon).
 Three important thresholds (shown as rms values) were mentioned in this document and these must not be exceeded when the insulator string is being simulated under dry conditions with no pollution (see Table 1).
 The impact of air density also has to be considered in case of installation at altitudes significantly higher than sea level.
 Local rules typically provide the necessary correction factors in such cases.

-In 2005, CIGRE WG B2.03 published a Technical Brochure (TB 284) titled Use of Corona Rings to Control the Electrical Field along Transmission Line Composite Insulators.
+In 2005, CIGRE WG B2.03 published Technical Brochure 284 titled Use of Corona Rings to Control the Electrical Field along Transmission Line Composite Insulators.
 Various 2-D and 3-D simulation programs were investigated that use finite element or boundary element methods.
 Comparison of results has shown that, if correctly used, these programs provide similar results.
-An interesting approach was adopted during this work involving 3-D simulations on two different types of 145 kV insulators.
+An interesting approach was adopted during this work involving 3-D simulations on two different types of 245 kV insulators (see Figs. 1a and b).
 Laboratory tests were then conducted to measure the corona inception and extinction voltages on their HV end fittings in order to verify the simulations.
-The tests were performed at two different laboratories with the test configuration kept constant for each, i.e. same conductor, conductor clamp, height above ground, distance to steel cross-arm.
+Tests were performed at two different laboratories with the test configuration kept constant for each, i.e. same conductor, conductor clamp, height above ground, distance to steel cross-arm (see Figs. 2a and b).
 This experimental configuration was also modelled using 3-D simulations of E-field.
 The voltage at which the electric field at the most exposed portion of the HV end fitting reached 22 kVrms/cm was then referred to as ‘calculated corona threshold voltage’ (see Table 2).